 Theory, Research Evidence, and Application

-Instructions: think about the house, automobile, or some other item that you own or co-own with someone, and the experiences and feelings associated with the statement ‘this is ours!’
+Appendix: instrument for the measurement of collective psychological ownership Instructions: think about the house, automobile, or some other item that you own or co-own with someone, and the experiences and feelings associated with the statement ‘this is ours!’
 The following questions deal with the ‘sense of ownership’ that you and your work team members feel for [insert the target of ownership here, for example, tools].
 Indicate the degree to which you personally agree or disagree with each of the following statements.
 1 ϭ Strongly disagree 2 ϭ Disagree 3 ϭ Moderately disagree 4 ϭ Neither agree nor disagree 5 ϭ Moderately agree 6 ϭ Agree 7 ϭ Strongly agree 1.
 2. 3.
 4. 5.
 We (my team members and I) collectively agree that these are our tools.
 We (my team members and I) have a collective sense that these tools are ours.
 We (my team members and I) collectively feel that these tools belong to us together.
 We (my team members and I) feel a very high degree of collective (team) ownership for these tools.
 All of the members of my work team feel as though we own these tools collectively.
 NOTES 1.
 Dependent upon the group being studied the term ‘work team’ appearing in each of the items may need to be worded differently (for example, crew, team mates), and the target of ownership is changeable.
 284 PIERCE PRINT.indd 284 25/07/2011 15:57 Appendix 285 2.
 Scoring of collective psychological ownership is determined by calculating the team’s mean score.
-At the extremes a score of 1 would more-or-less suggest the absence of any collective...
+At the extremes a score of...

 You are not authenticated to view the full text of this chapter or article.